- Private Piano Lessons

 Piano class is for beginners of all ages seeking a basic introduction to piano.
 New pianists will learn the note names, basic sight reading, rhythms, and some simple songs.
 Students ages 6 and below must be accompanied by an adult in the class.
 Class size is limited, and students will be accepted on a first-come first-serve basis.
 All students will receive a class piano book and a tee shirt.

 This class meets on Wednesdays 5:00pm – 5:45pm and is taught by Mary Smith.

 Cindy Kenney – Piano

-Cindy Kenney has been involved in music at Bellevue since 1982, initially as a volunteer pianist and director in the Children’s Choir program.
+Cindy has been involved in music at Bellevue since 1982, initially as a volunteer pianist and director in the Children’s Choir program.
 She began teaching private piano in 1994.
-She joined the Music Ministry staff in 2000 and currently serves as Assistant Director of K-WOW, primarily overseeing 2nd-5th grade children’s music.
+She joined the Music Ministry staff in 2000 and currently serves as Director of Children & Preteen Music Ministry, overseeing the choir program for Pre-K through 5th grades.
 She also sings with the Adult Choir.

-Jonathan has earned a Bachelor of Arts in Music Composition from the University of Memphis and a Master of Theological Studies from Southwestern Baptist Theological Seminary.
-He currently resides with his wife Becca in Millington, TN, where he serves as the Minister of Worship at Lucy Baptist Church.
+Jonathan has earned a Bachelor of Arts in Music Composition from the University of Memphis, with an emphasis on piano performance, and a Master of Theological Studies from Southwestern Baptist Theological Seminary.
+He currently resides with his wife Becca and son Jacob in Millington, TN, where he serves as the Minister of Worship at Lucy Baptist Church.